A Newton's Iteration Converges Quadratically to Nonisolated Solutions Too: Semiregular zeros of smooth mappings

-We shall propose a new version of Newton's iteration that, under proper conditions, converges to a {\em stationary point} \,$\hat\bdx$ \,at which $J_\rkr(\hat\bdx)^\dagger\,\bdf(\hat\bdx) = \bdo$.
-The following {\em stationary point property} of semiregular zeros ensures that, in a neighborhood of a semiregular zero, a stationary point is always a semiregular zero in the same branch.
+We shall propose a new version of Newton's iteration that, under proper conditions, converges to a {\em stationary point} $\hat\bdx$ at which $J_\rkr(\hat\bdx)^\dagger\,\bdf(\hat\bdx)\,=\,\bdo$.
+The following stationary point property of semiregular zeros ensures that, in a neighborhood of a semiregular zero, all stationary points are semiregular zeros in the same branch.